SaveTo Wishlist for WooCommerce

 🔗 External Resource:

-1. Locate the Style Settings
+1. Locate the style settings

 All your design tools are grouped together for easy access.

-• Go to SaveTo Wishlist → Settings.
+1. Go to SaveTo WishlistSettings.

 This is where the product data lives.
 You can now fine-tune the “technical” look of the list:

-• Table Columns: Change the text size for headers like “Product Name” or “Unit Price.”
+• Table Column Text Size: Change the text size for headers like “Product Name” or “Price.”

 If you use the Popup action, ensure the window matches your site’s aesthetic: